So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 Solo Bitcoin mining does mean that you don’t have to share your profits with a huge group of other people.
 However, it also means that you don’t get to share the profits of the thousands of other miners, either.
 You only get paid out if you’re the miner who solves the hash.

 This means you’re not only competing with every other solo miner on the planet, but you’re also competing with every pool, too.
 Even if you have more computing power than every single miner in every pool, do you have more than the entire pool combined?
-Probably (definitely) not!
+Probably not!

 Problems for Solo Bitcoin Miners

 To run hundreds of computer chips will take a whole lot of electricity.
-The best possible way how to mine Bitcoin now is with the help of the DragonMint T1 miner.
+The best possible way when learning how to mine Bitcoin now is with the help of the DragonMint T1 miner.
 This runs at 1,600W.
 Multiply this by 100, for example, and you’re looking at a giant power bill every month!

 To make matters worse, running hundreds of computer chips gets hot.
 Think about using a laptop for a few hours on your knee.
 They can get pretty warm, right?
 The average laptop runs at around 60W.
 That’s about 26 times less power than a single DragonMint unit.
-Now, imagine 100 of these bad boys running at once in a small room.
-You’re going to need some serious ventilation!
-That means more power consumption!

 One of the concerns that will occur on your way to learn how to mine Bitcoin is the noise.
 With the constant buzzing of hundreds of computer components, plus industrial-scale cooling facilities running 24 hours a day, a professional scale solo mining operation is going to be hellishly loud!